Planning the Class IV: Workhorse of Cosmetic Dentistry, Part 3

 4. Effect shades

 The achromatic enamels have no chromaticity and high translucency.
-Chromaticity is the properties of hue and chroma combined – hue being the color described (e.g. red-yellow, green, red-purple) and chroma being the intensity or saturation of the color.
+Chromaticity is the property of hue and chroma combined — hue being the color described (e.g., red-yellow, green, red-purple) and chroma being the intensity or saturation of the color.

-If you consider a glass of Cabernet Sauvignon, the hue would be red-purple and the chroma would be high.
-If you drank half of the glass and diluted the remaining wine with water, the chroma would decrease.
-If you continued to drink and dilute, eventually no wine would remain, and the glass would contain only water – this would have no color and would therefore be achromatic.
+Considering a glass of Cabernet Sauvignon, the hue would be red-purple, and the chroma would be high.
+The chroma would decrease if you drank half of the glass and diluted the remaining wine with water.
+If you continued to drink and dilute, eventually no wine would remain, and the glass would contain only water — this would have no color and therefore be achromatic.

 As the name implies, achromatic enamels have no color.
-Their nomenclature varies, but they are often referred to as “white enamel”, “incisal” or “clear”.
-They are used in areas where high translucency is required to visualize the detail of underlying composite masses.
+Their nomenclature varies, but they are often referred to as “white enamel”, “incisal,” or “clear.”
+They are used in areas where high translucency is required to visualize the details of underlying composite masses.

-When building the palatal shell, it is critical to keep the achromatic enamel very thin, around 0.1 - 0.3mm thick.
-Thicker shells result in imperceptible detail and a drop in value (i.e. undesirable greyness).
+Keeping the achromatic enamel very thin, around 0.1 – 0.3 mm thick, is critical when building the palatal shell.
+Thicker shells result in imperceptible detail and a drop in value (i.e., undesirable greyness).

 Figure 7: Enamel mass thinned with a flat plastic in combination with a multipurpose condenser, a #3 brush and modeling resin.

-To achieve this, the achromatic enamel mass is first placed on a PVS Putty stent made from a diagnostic wax up with a flat plastic (see our first article in the series for more detail).
-The enamel mass is thinned with a flat plastic in combination with a multipurpose condenser, a #3 brush (i.e. GC, Cosmedent, Tokuyama) and some modeling resin (Fig. 7).
+To achieve this, the achromatic enamel mass is first placed on a PVS Putty stent made from a diagnostic wax-up with a flat plastic (see the first article in this series for more detail).
+The enamel mass is thinned with a flat plastic in combination with a multipurpose condenser, a #3 brush (i.e., GC, Cosmedent, Tokuyama), and some modeling resin (Fig. 7).

 Figure 8: Unpolymerized resin adapted to the palatal margin with a #3 brush.

-A modeling resin is a liquid resin which does not contain HEMA – examples include modeling resin (Bisco), Brush and Sculpt (Cosmedent) and Signum (Kulzer).
+A modeling resin is a liquid resin that does not contain HEMA — examples include modeling resin (Bisco), Brush and Sculpt (Cosmedent), and Signum (Kulzer).
 The unpolymerized resin is then carried in the stent to the tooth and adapted to the palatal margin with a #3 brush (Fig. 8).

 Figure 9: Contact points cleared with Interproximal Carver Long (IPCL).